|

 LAN ME718 in Oue Churchyard.
 See parts of the plane found 2008:

-The biggest parts of the plane were
+The biggest parts of the plane were taken

-these and other parts at the crash site.
+other parts at the crash site.

 Lancaster I ME718 -